21 SIS Epidemic Across a Dynamic Network

 When running a dynamic network simulation, it is good to start with the dynamic diagnostics, and if there are fit problems, work back to the static diagnostics to determine if the problem is due to the cross-sectional fit itself or with the dynamic adjustment (i.e., the approximation method).
 A proper fitting ERGM using the approximation method does not guarantee well-performing dynamic simulations.

 Here we will examine dynamic diagnostics only.
 These are run with the netdx function, which simulates from the model fit object returned by netest.
 One must specify the number of simulations from the dynamic model and the number of time steps per simulation.
 Choice of both simulation parameters depends on the stochasticity in the model, which is a function of network size, model complexity, and other factors.
 The nwstats.formula contains the network statistics to monitor in the diagnostics: it may contain statistics in the formation model and also others.
 By default, it is the formation model.
-Finally, we are keeping the “timed edgelist” with keep.tedgelist.
+Finally, we are keeping the “timed edgelist” (a record of every partnership with its start and end time) with keep.tedgelist.

 Code